caryhooper/vulndemoserver/README.md

 # Vulnerable Demo Server

-This progam is a standalone web server hosting apps vulnerable to a number of commmon web bugs.
+This program is a standalone web server hosting apps vulnerable to a number of commmon web bugs.
 I made this to introduce those new or interested in information security to classes of web vulnerabilities.

 ** Current Modules **
 - XSS (HTML injection, filter bypass, AngularJS injection)